Polycarp29/Polycarp29/README.md

 - 👋 Hi, I’m @Polycarp29
 - 👀 I’m interested in Penetration Testing and Software Development
-- 💞️ I’m looking to collaborate on any available and sesnible project
+- 💞️ I’m looking to collaborate on any available and promising project
 - 📫 How to reach me  email:fb.admin87@protonmail.com

 <!---